maxidea1024/UnityCoFSM/README.md

 `Finally` is a special method guaranteed to be called after a state has exited.
 This is a good place to perform any hygiene operations such as removing event listeners.
 Note: `Finally` does not support coroutines.

 ### Transitions
-There is simple support for managing asynchronous state changes with long enter or exit coroutines.
+There is simple support for managing asynchronous state changes with long Enter or Exit coroutines.

 ```cs
 fsm.Transit(States.MyNextState, TransitionOptions.Safe);
 ```

-The default is TransitionOptions.Safe.
+The default is `TransitionOptions.Safe`.
 This will always allows the current state to finish both it's enter and exit functions before transitioning to any new states.

 ```cs
 fsm.Transit(States.MyNextState, TransitionOptions.Overwrite);
 ```

-StateMahcine.Overwrite will cancel any current transitions, and call the next state immediately.
+`StateMahcine.Overwrite` will cancel any current transitions, and call the next state immediately.
 This means any code which has yet to run in enter and exit routines will be skipped.
 If you need to ensure you end with a particular configuration, the finally function will always be called:

 ```cs
 void MyCurrentState_Finally()